Lucretiel/autocommand/README.rst

 .. code:: python

+    #Write the contents of each file, one by one
     @autocommand(__name__)
     def cat(*files):
-        '''Write the contents of each file, one by one.''' for filename in files:
+        for filename in files:
             with open(filename) as file:
                 for line in file: